-I know economic necessity forces millions of children around the globe into work when they should be at school or playing with their friends; that they will work on the family farm or look after younger siblings, or even make carpets or footballs or whatever, but it was still pretty shocking to see a tiny child struggling with a basket of rocks.
+Even though I understood how economic necessity forces millions of children around the globe into work when they should be at school or playing with their friends, whether that’s working on the family farm or looking after younger siblings, or making carpets or footballs or whatever, it was still pretty shocking to see a tiny child struggling with a basket of rocks.